 Confidence — one very tough customer to master.

-If you’ve ever stood tentatively in front of an audience or felt like an impostor after being praised or promoted — I would place a wager those nagging feelings were rooted in your level of confidence.
+If you’ve ever stood tentatively in front of an audience or felt like an impostor after being praised or promoted — I’d place a wager those nagging feelings were rooted in your level of confidence.

 When you consider confidence in the workplace there are many platitudes, but few ring true.
 How do you truly “believe” in yourself when faced with the career moments that matter most?

 I don’t often find time for magazines.
 Yet, when I visit my corner hair salon, I leave my phone at home and unplug.
 I thumb through Glamour, Vogue, Allure — and they all offer their own brand of career advice.
-One career column in particular in Glamour was authored by Mindy Kaling.
-(I do realize that she is not a traditional career writer (as she’s an actress.
-However, she has managed to accomplish career-wise what few have in her industry.)
+One column in particular shared at Glamour was authored by Mindy Kaling.
+Of course, she is not a traditional career writer as she’s an actress.
+However, she has managed to accomplish career-wise what few have in her industry, which I find noteworthy.

-Here is her thoughtful response to this question (posed by a nervous young girl at a speaking engagement) — which she admittedly got all wrong in the moment:
+Here is her thoughtful response to this question, originally posed by a nervous young girl at a speaking engagement — which she admittedly got all wrong the first time around: